prep guide

 before your session

 Even if this isn't your first rodeo – every baby is different, so everything is new!
 Add on the novelty of a photoshoot and there's a high chance the schedule will have to be set aside for the day.
-However, if you can manage to have them awake (but not overtired/cranky) and then fed right before the shoot, this will increase your chances of sleep!
+If possible, it's great to have them fed right before the shoot (or even at the session itself when you get there), this will increase your chances of sleep!
 Also, please try not to schedule shots or any other medical procedures the day before or day of a session so it doesn’t add to the baby’s crankiness and sensitivity.

 during your session